chakravortyv/clogger/README.md

 `clogger.log` contains clogger's own logs.

+The `makefile` is very simple and produces an executable in `clogger/bin`.
+In case `make` fails, please create the `clogger/bin` directory manually.

 clogger will not stop the client application in any case.
-If the application does no generate a log file, please check `clogger.log` for any problems that clogger might have faced.
+If the application does not generate a log file, please check `clogger.log` for any problems that clogger might have faced.